 One of the most dangerous types of extreme sport!
 Jumping from a plane, helicopter or BASE wearing a wingsuit to fly through the air.
 To land they use a parachute.

 Also known as wingsurfing, wing foiling, wing SUP and a few other names, winging is a very new activity that replaces a kite, paddle or sail with a wing to propel you across water.
-It combines elements of a variety of sports including kiteboarding, windsurfing, paddle boarding and hydrofoiling.
+It combines elements of a variety of extreme sports including kiteboarding, windsurfing, paddle boarding and hydrofoiling.

-A leisure activity where participants roll downhill in a large transparent ball.
+An adventure activity where participants roll downhill in a large transparent ball.
 Also known as sphering and orbing.

-6 responses to “Top 100 types of extreme sport: Ultimate list of adventure sports”
+6 responses to “Top 100 Types of Extreme Sport: Ultimate List of Adventure Sports”

-• Hi Wilmer, many thanks for your input.
+Hi Wilmer, many thanks for your input.
 I zip lined across Munich stadium in Germany and it certainly was extreme!
 I guess the question is whether it is a sport or activity?
 No doubt, we will have our own debates on this and it could be added to the list in the near future.

-• I think we should add zip lining!
+I think we should add zip lining!
 It can be done as an individual activity (eg it is popular in ski resorts – and is not dissimilar to doing a bungy jump which also doesn’t take long) or as part of an active day (eg Go Ape).
 So let’s add it to the article when we have time.

-1. I just finished reading your article on the “Top 100 Types of Extreme Sports,” and I couldn’t resist dropping you a comment to say how much I enjoyed it.
+I just finished reading your article on the “Top 100 Types of Extreme Sports,” and I couldn’t resist dropping you a comment to say how much I enjoyed it.
 First off, let me commend you on the fantastic job you’ve done in putting together this ultimate list of adventure sports.
 It’s like a treasure trove for adrenaline junkies like me!

 Your descriptions and insights on each sport were not only informative but also incredibly engaging.
 I felt like I was right there, experiencing the rush alongside the athletes.
 And I have to say, after reading your piece, I’ve added a few more sports to my bucket list.
 I particularly appreciated how you included lesser-known sports like underwater ice hockey and cheese rolling – it’s refreshing to explore the more quirky and unique activities that often go unnoticed.
 Keep up the great work, and please, if you ever come across more exhilarating adventures, don’t hesitate to share them with us.
 Thanks again for the thrilling read!

-• Thanks for your comments – however cheese rolling and underwater hockey are not included in the article.
+Thanks for your comments – however cheese rolling and underwater hockey are not included in the article.
 So perhaps you did not read it in as much detail as you thought.